It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

 Bodily Injury Liability (BI): If you are at fault in an accident and the other driver, passengers or pedestrians are injured your bodily injury coverage may help pay for these costs – up to your chosen limit:

 Medical Bills: Bodily injury insurance will help pay for a person’s medical bills up to the policy limits.
-This includes emergency services as well as hospital care and may cover items such as follow up visits and wheelchair or crutches.
+This includes emergency services and hospital care and may cover follow-up visits and wheelchairs or crutches.

-- Lost Income: If the person you injured is unable to work due to physical therapy or a long recovery time, your bodily injury insurance may help pay compensation for their lost income.
+- Lost Income: If the person you injured cannot work due to physical therapy or a long recovery time, your bodily injury insurance may help pay compensation for their lost income.

-- Legal Fees: It’s possible that you may end up being sued by the injured party or their insurance company.
+- Legal Fees: You may end up being sued by the injured party or their insurance company.
 A bodily injury policy may help cover the cost of your legal fees if you end up in court.

 - Property Damage (PD): Property damage coverage will help pay for damage that you do to other people’s property.
 This includes the other person’s car if you are in an at-fault accident as well as other property such as fences, mailboxes or even landscaping.

-It should be noted that liability coverage only pays for damage that you cause to other people.
+It should be noted that liability coverage only pays for damage you cause to others.
 It will not pay your own medical bills or repair/replace your own car.